tupl-tufts/rdl/README.md

 * Singleton methods

-* Subtyping nominal types

 * How to check whether initialize? is user-defined? method_defined? always returns true, meaning wrapping isn't fully working with initialize

+* Check in instantiate! that array contents matches instantiated type